← Budget Burndown

 I built this app for myself long before ever considering launching it publicly.
 I was frustrated at how complicated and spammy other budgeting apps were, and all I cared about was tracking my transactions across two credit cards.
 Recurring payments like rent and student loans were always the same, but I had no visibility into how much I was spending day-to-day.
 Using them all the time at work, I realized that a burndown chart was the perfect solution to this problem.

 With Budget Burndown, you can track your overall spending and see all of your transactions across multiple cards in a single list.
-There are no ads, credit scores, annoying emails, or manual entry.
+There are no ads, credit scores, annoying emails, or overly-complicated designs.
 It's completely automatic.
 There’s no sign up.
 There's dark mode.
-There's even a home screen widget!
+There's even a home screen widget.

 I hope you love it as much as I do!